mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 \pi(\textbf{y}|\textbf{x}) = \pi_{noise}(\textbf{y} - \textbf{f}(\textbf{x}))
 $$

 The noise model $\pi_{noise}(\mathbf{\Omega})$ captures the distribution of the observational noise $\mathbf{\Omega}$.
 Noise in the observations arises from imperfections in the measurement apparatus and human error.
-A Gaussian distribution is a common choice, modelling noise as normally distributed with a mean of zero and a specified variance, though more complex distributions may be required for certain datasets.
+A Gaussian distribution is a common choice, modelling noise as normally distributed with a mean of zero and a specified variance, although more complex distributions may be necessary for certain datasets.

 <!-- Some experimental devices are capable of directly quantifying this noise model, providing valuable information about its structure and enabling more accurate calibration of the likelihood. -->